signzy

 Liveness detection and fraud prevention

 A core component of any modern Video KYC implementation is liveness detection — confirming that the person on camera is a real, present human rather than a photo, video replay, or AI-generated deepfake.
 Mature platforms combine passive liveness (analysing micro-expressions, depth, and texture without user effort) with active liveness (asking the user to perform random actions such as a head turn, blink, or repeat a generated phrase).
 High-end implementations also run real-time deepfake-detection models against the video stream and behavioural signals against the underlying device.
 Strong liveness detection is non-negotiable: deepfakes have moved from research curiosity to active attack vector, and a Video KYC platform without robust liveness is a liability rather than a control.
+For a primer on the underlying technique, see our explainer on what is a liveness check and facial liveness detection.

 Regulatory requirements